Ada-Developers-Academy/daily-curriculum/topic_resources/hash.md

 {name: "Kari Bancroft", email: "kari@adadevelopersacademy.org"}]
 ```

-A `Hash` key can have any object as it's value, even another hash.
+A `Hash` key can have any object as its value, even another hash.

 ```ruby
 {jeremy: